 Treatment for IBS Symptoms

-By checking medical history, family history of celiac disease, the risk of anaemia, weight loss or gain, fever and a family history of colon cancer, the medical professional initiates the treatment of IBS.
+By checking medical history, family history of celiac disease, the risk of anemia, weight loss or gain, fever and a family history of colon cancer, the medical professional initiates the treatment of IBS.

-Imaging test, blood test, dietary test, colonoscopy, flexible sigmoidoscopy and stool sample test are often recommended to find out the intensity of the signs.
+An imaging test, blood test, dietary test, colonoscopy, flexible sigmoidoscopy, and stool sample test are often recommended to find out the intensity of the signs.